D2-24/p1-learning-/readme.md

+# leanings
+1. In this project i have learned to take data from html form to js file using FormData().
+2. use of backticks
+3. event.preventDefault()

 # Use of backticks

 Error => JavaScript doesn’t allow multiline strings in double quotes (") or single quotes (') — the line breaks break the syntax.